sonisarm/landgen-multisp/README.md

 ## Code for publication "*Do co-ocurring alpine island species share common drivers of connectivity?
-A multi-species landscape genetic analysis from the Canary Islands*" (submitted)
+Insights from a multi-species landscape genetic analysis from the Canary Islands*" (submitted)

 This repository provides the code and analytical workflow for a multi-species landscape genetics study of eight high-mountain endemic plant species from Teide and Caldera de Taburiente National Parks, Canary Islands.
 The study corresponds to the third chapter of Sonia Sarmiento’s PhD thesis and is part of GENCLIMA project, which aims to evaluate functional connectivity among high-mountain and laurel forest species in the Canary Islands.